 Leave Religion out of Your Job Search and Career

-You may be very proud of your religion.
+Of course, you may be very proud of your religion.
 There is absolutely nothing wrong with that.
 You may be very proud of being Christian, Jewish, Muslim—or whatever religion you are.
-But it is important to realize that many people may not share your enthusiasm.
+But it is essential to realize that many people may not share your enthusiasm.

 See also: Moses, Great Religious Figures, the Wilderness, and Your Career

-If I was in a major law firm and suddenly announced that I was part of a controversial religion and following its dictates, do you think my law firm would welcome this?
+Suppose I was in a major law firm and suddenly announced that I was part of a controversial religion and following its dictates.
+Do you think my law firm would welcome this?
 What if I announced that I was a fundamentalist Mormon with multiple wives?
 How would that go over?

-Anyone who advertises their religion and makes it an issue in their job search and career does so at their own risk.
-When I converted to Judaism, I went to visit some working-class step-relatives in rural Ohio for the Fourth of July.
+When I converted to Judaism, I visited some working-class step-relatives in rural Ohio for the Fourth of July.
 As I walked around, I saw a bunch of them whispering, smiling, and laughing while looking at me and my exotic Jewish then-fiancé from Los Angeles.
 Finally, after witnessing this for some time, I walked up to them and asked what they were laughing at—I honestly had no idea.

 "Your secret is out!" one of the men said.
 "We all know you are Jewish."

 This made me uncomfortable because I had grown up with them and knew their thinking process.
-I realized they just thought I was an idiot for converting to Judaism, and probably never even knew any Jews in this rural Ohio farming community.
+I realized they just thought I was an idiot for converting to Judaism.
+It is highly unlikely they knew any Jews in this rural Ohio farming community.
 But it still made me feel uneasy and like I needed to get out of there.

-Do you think if I were trying to get a job in a law firm in that Ohio town that advertising my religion would be a good idea?
+Do you think advertising my religion would be a good idea if I were trying to get a job in a law firm in that Ohio town?
 Absolutely not.
 I would have to be crazy to do so.

-If you are seeking a position in a major law firm in New York City, advertising that you are a conservative Christian will not help—although it might in the South.
+If you are seeking a position in a major law firm in New York City, advertising that you are a conservative Christian will not help—although it might be in the South.
 You just do not want to make your religion an issue.
-Every time you put your faith on your resume, you are going to alienate some people who you would not alienate if you left it off.
+Every time you put your faith on your resume, you will alienate some people you would not alienate if you left it off.
 Why risk it?

-Why make an issue out of it when you are working either?
-If you want to work with people who share your religion, then you can probably find a law firm where you can do this.
-But in general, you are always going to risk alienating others when religion is involved.
+Why make an issue out of it when you are working, either?
+If you want to work with people who share your religion, you can probably find a law firm where you can do this.
+But in general, you will always risk alienating others when religion is involved.

 Read also: Strategies for Success in Law Firm Interviews